Abhishek2271/Weather-Data-Collection_IOT/README.md

 	Where, t_corr = Corrected temperature, t is the average of temperature computed from humidity and temperature computed from pressure and t_cpu is the CPU temperature.
 Though the temperature readings are better but not completely accurate.

+Steps to run:
+	- Run CreateData.py
+	-
+Note: Intro.py is optional, we just added it for cool effects in the SenseHat LED.